sarabaftab/sarabaftab/README.md

 📖 Learning JavaScript and Next.js.

-🌟 Looking for cool web developement projects to work on.
+🌟 Looking for cool web development projects to work on.

 📫 Reach me at sarabfsd@gmail.com.